Graveflo/BDO_Enhancement_Tool/README.md

 * If you signed into the online central market press "MP: Update all" to automatically update the gear costs from the central market.

-* "Sale Success", "Sale Fail" and "Procurement Cost" should be zero unless you are fail stacking on the gear by buying it on the central market and selling it.
-In this case do not include tax here.
-Tax is automatically calculated from the settings in the previous section.

 ### 3.)
 OPTIONAL: Go to the "FS Cost" tab on the left side of the program.